IIceClimber/IIceClimber.github.io/index.md

 Leave the DNS setting for later as that will be changed later on.

+### Troubleshooting
+Make sure to enter this command into admin powershell as this will enable internet sharing for the pwnagotchi "powershell -ExecutionPolicy ByPass -File .\win_connection_share.ps1 -SetPwnagotchiSubnet" "powershell -ExecutionPolicy ByPass -File .\win_connection_share.ps1 -EnableInternetConnectionSharing" once these commands are executed within the admin powershell session, there should be internet shareing enabled for the pwnagotchi, just make sure that the windows computer is restarted.

 ### installing screen
 installing the screen was a bit tricky since it required equal pressure applied on both sides of the screen as well as making sure that you dont bend any of the IO pins located on the Pi Zero.